moleculerjs/moleculer/README.md

 }.bind(this);
 ```

 The `handler` is the handler of action, what is defined in [Service](#service) schema.
 The `action` is the action object from Service schema.
 The middleware should return with the `handler` or a new wrapped handler.
-In this example above, we check the action has a `params` props.
-If yes, we wrap the handler.
-Create a new handler, what calls the validator function and calls the original `handler`.
+In this example above, we check whether the action has a `params` props.
+If yes we return a wrapped handler that calls the validator before calling the original `handler`.
-If no `params` prop, we return the original `handler`.
+If there is no `params` property we return the original `handler`.

-If you don't call the original `handler`, it will break the request.
+If you don't call the original `handler` it will break the request.
 You can use it in cachers.
 If you find the data in cache, don't call the handler, instead return the cached data.

 If you would like to do something with response after the success request, use the `ctx.after` function.